Last updated September 9, 2022

-Epic Community Members’ use of Materials related to the open.epic APIs is subject to the open.epic API Subscription Agreement.
+If you are an Epic Community Member, your use of Materials related to the open.epic Components is subject to the open.epic API Subscription Agreement.

 - This website is the source of truth for current versions of the Materials.
-You can keep copies of the Materials for yourself, but do not distribute them.
-Instead, link others directly to the Materials made available on open.epic.
+You can keep copies of the Materials for yourself.
+You may distribute them only by linking others directly to the Materials on the website.

-- Direct access to Epic’s software (including an Epic Community Member’s system) is not required to develop, test, deploy, or support your product or service.
+- Direct access to Epic’s software (including an Epic Community Member’s system) is not needed to develop, test, deploy, or support your product or service.
 You can test your product or service through the open.epic sandbox or by working with a particular Epic Community Member.
-Direct access to Epic’s software can only be granted by both an Epic Community Member and Epic.
+Direct access to Epic’s software can be granted only with approval from both an Epic Community Member and Epic.

 The following additional terms apply to all users of the Materials and of this website, except that a Community Member’s use of any Materials related to the open.epic Components is instead governed by the open.epic API Subscription Agreement.